oatlog/oatlog/doc/report/main.typ

 e-graphs and relational databases and how this can be leveraged for a significantly more efficient implementation.

-@chapter_implementation then concretely describes the application of these techniques in oatlog and the implementation decisions we have made, in addition to showing how oatlog is used and its capabilities.
+@chapter_implementation then concretely describes the application of these techniques in Oatlog and the implementation decisions we have made, in addition to showing how Oatlog is used and its capabilities.

-@chapter_evaluation follows by evaluating oatlog through its test suite and benchmarks.
+@chapter_evaluation follows by evaluating Oatlog through its test suite and benchmarks.

 #TODO[@chapter_conclusion]